 - Identifying the areas that are more vulnerable to risks and failures

-Regression testing is typically performed by QA teams and in some cases, business users.
-The sheer volume of application changes make regular regression validation challenging, especially when enlisting the help of non-technical business users.
-This is why automated regression testing is key to keeping development schedules on-time and under-budget.
+Regression testing is typically performed by QA teams and, in some cases, business users.
+The sheer volume of application changes makes regular regression testing challenging, especially when enlisting the help of non-technical business users.
+You must automate regression testing to keep development schedules on-time and under-budget.

 To know more about ERP regression testing, read our blog: Salesforce Regression Testing: Why it Matters

 Here are just some of the key benefits that test automation provides with regards to regression testing:

-Here’s how we do it.
+Here’s how we do it:

-· Our no-code test creation capability transforms manual test cases into automated test cases with one click, allowing non-technical users to intuitively build automated regression tests through a drag-and-drop interface.
+- Our no-code test creation capability transforms manual test cases into automated test cases with one click, allowing non-technical users to intuitively build automated regression tests through a drag-and-drop interface.
 Any employee, not just technical ones, can quickly create automated regression tests.

-· Our change impact analysis report gives a detailed view of how an ERP update will impact business flows and recommends and prioritizes specific regression test cases.
+- Our change impact analysis report gives a detailed view of how an ERP update will impact business flows and recommends and prioritizes specific regression test cases.

-· Our self healing script technology diagnoses why tests fail, and enables users to fix broken tests with one click.
+- Our self-healing script technology diagnoses why tests fail, and enables users to fix broken tests with one click.
 This reduces test maintenance efforts by over 80%, and speeds up the entire development and testing process.

-· End-to-end testing ensures all ERP integrations and customizations perform as expected after each application change, update, or release.
+- End-to-end testing ensures all ERP integrations and customizations perform as expected after each application change, update, or release.